icy/bash-coding-style/README.md

 set +e
 if _do_some_critical_check; then
-  echo "Oh, it's better now"
-fi
-echo "Oh, you will always see this line."
+  echo "Something has gone very well." fi echo "You will see this line."
 ```

 Now, if you expect to stop the script when `_do_some_critical_check` fails